MarcosPampuch/Twitter_NoSQL_pipeline/README.md

  ## SQL Storage

- After open the stream, all data is automatically sent to a MySQL remote database called **Tweets** where each keyword has its own table.
+ After open the stream, all data is automatically sent to a MongoDB remote database called **Tweets** where each keyword has its own collection.

  The methods to open and store the data in the remote server are on the **database.py** file.

  ## Queries

  An independent code was made to fetch data from the database created.
- The main code, written in SQL, was designed to answer three question:
+ The main code, written in NoSQL, was designed to answer three question:

   1. Qual o horário do tweet mais antigo e do mais recente para cada regra?
   2. Qual o período do dia em que cada regra se torna mais frequente?